 And me, well, I was the applicant who wanted to be a writer.

-The whole time we were sitting across each other, he was implying to me that the job was demanding, the requirements toxic, the hours long, the schedule shifting.
-And, the ultimate turn off, that it didn’t involve any writing.
+The whole time we were sitting across each other, he was implying to me that the job was demanding, the requirements tough, the hours long, the schedule shifting.
+And—the ultimate turn off for me—that it didn’t involve any writing.
 Except maybe writing memos, or writing business proposals.
 The job just didn’t fit what I had in mind.
 It didn’t.. excite me.

 Still jobless, I spent the next couple of days trying to process the answer I blurted out in that job interview.